calbal91/dsc-mod-4-project-online-ds-pt-051319/README.md

 ## Selecting Regions

-We can get around this by discounting many of our zip codes out of hand straight away (given that we only need to choose 5).
+We can get around this by discounting many of our zip codes out of hand straight away (given that we only need to choose 5 anyway).

 We plot all the regions on a scatter, with recent price growth on the horizontal and price growth during the financial crisis on the vertical.